martellab-sri/Nuclei-HoverNet/readme.md

 4. ```models/```: model definition, along with the main run step and hyperparameter settings
 5. ```run_utils/```: defines the train/validation loop and callbacks
 ## 4. How to train your own model？
-The simple is we need three steps.
+The simple answer is we need three steps.
 First, prepare your training data.
 Then, train the model.
 Last, test the model with your test data.
 Next, I will take the instance segmenttaion in IHC-stained images as an example.

 ### 4.1 Prepare your own training data
-1. Crop predefined size patches from WSIs.
+1. Crop predefined size patches from WSIs, e.g, the patch size is 1000x1000 pixels.
 2. Make annotations for patches.
 Suppose you use Sedeen Viewer to manually annotate nuclei contour.
 Then you'll use the Polygon tool to draw the nuclei contour, and use different colors to distinguish nuclei types.
-Finally, Sedeen Viewer will generate a ```.xml``` file.
+Finally, Sedeen Viewer will generate a ```session.xml``` file.
-3. Use ```GenerateMasks.py``` to parse the ```.xml``` file and convert the contour annotations into pixel-level annotations (mask).
+3. Use ```GenerateMasks.py``` to parse the ```session.xml``` file and convert the contour annotations into pixel-level annotations (mask).
 Then make the annotation as a dict, with two keys as following.
 And last, save it as ```.mat``` file.
-  'inst_map': instance map containing values from 0 to N, where N is the number of nuclei;
+  - 'inst_map': instance map containing values from 0 to N, where N is the number of nuclei;
-  'inst_type': list of length N containing predictions for each nucleus.
+  - 'inst_type': list of length N containing predictions for each nucleus.
 ### 4.2 Trian the model
 #### Before traning
 If your patches is bigger than 540 x 540 pixels, it must be extracted using ```extract_patches.py```.
+- Set the input and output file addresses in ```extract_patches.py```.
+Remember, you need to call your ```dataset.py``` for image and annotation load.
 - For instance segmentation, patches are stored as a 4 dimensional numpy array with channels [RGB, inst_map].
 Here, inst_map is the instance segmentation ground truth.
 I.e pixels range from 0 to N, where 0 is background and N is the number of nuclear instances for that particular image.
 - For simultaneous instance segmentation and classification, patches are stored as a 5 dimensional numpy array with channels [RGB, inst_map, inst_type].
 Here, inst_type is the ground truth of the nuclear type.
 I.e every pixel ranges from 0-K, where 0 is background and K is the number of classes.

 Set paths and traning hyperparameters.
-  - Set path to the data directories in ```config.py```
+  - Set nr_type, model mode and path to the data directories in ```config.py```
   - Set path where checkpoints will be saved in ```config.py```
   - Set path to [pretrained Preact-ResNet50 weights](https://drive.google.com/file/d/1KntZge40tAHgyXmHYVqZZ5d2p_4Qr2l5/view) in ```models/hovernet/opt.py```.
   -  Modify hyperparameters, including number of epochs and learning rate in ```models/hovernet/opt.py```.